databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/Productionizing.md

 **Incremental Snapshot**

 #### Batch Snaphot
 This is normal Snapshot process where we take the backup of Bronze in Batch method.
-Here we can do Deep Cloning of existing Bronze table to target Snapshot RootPath
+Here we can do Deep Cloning of existing Bronze table to target Snapshot RootPath.

 #### Incremental Snap
 Through Incremental_Snap we take the snapshot of the bronze table incrementally i.e. through streaming operation.
 As described before as this is a streaming process we have to maintain a checkpoint directory.
 Below is the screenshot of the snap location after snapshot process is done:

-1. "snapshotRootPath/data" - Contains the backup data of Bronze Tables
+1. "snapshotRootPath/data" - Contains the backup data of Bronze Tables.
-2. "snapshotRootPath/clone_report" - Contains the data containing run metrics
+2. "snapshotRootPath/clone_report" - Contains the data containing run metrics.
-3. "snapshotRootPath/checkpoint" - Checkpoint Location for Streaming Operation
+3. "snapshotRootPath/checkpoint" - Checkpoint Location for Streaming Operation.

 #### How to run the Snapshot Process
 Currently, Users need to run the snapshot process through
 1. Databricks Job.
-2. Through Notebook.
+2. Notebook.

 ##### Snapshot through Databricks Notebook